13 books to read when you reach retirement

 TheBookGuide encourages users to recommend second-hand bookshops where fondly remembered titles and elusive recommendations can still be found, in order to combat the commonly held belief that all these old book shops have been killed off by charity shops and the internet.

 6. The Little Prince by Antoine de Saint-Exupéry

 The Little Prince is usually given to children and perhaps the character's biggest attraction for them is that he is seen as the master of his own fate.
 An older reader might be reminded of how life seemed to them when all was fresh.
-Yet in the leisure for reflection gifted by retirement, we can surely choose to regard our universe afresh with the wonder of St. Exupery's little hero and redouble our efforts to preserve it for the children who come after.
+Yet in the leisure for reflection gifted by retirement, people can surely choose to regard the universe afresh with the wonder of St. Exupery's little hero and redouble efforts to preserve it for the children who come after.

 7. The Discworld Novels by Terry Pratchett

 Terry Pratchett's Discworld has been described as a 40-volume love letter to reading.
-A recent Guardian review stated, 'His books are fuelled by a deep-seated moral anger about the stupid things humans do: Pratchett was so furious because he was adamant we are all capable of so much more.'
+A recent Guardian review stated, 'His books are fuelled by deep-seated moral anger about the stupid things humans do: Pratchett was so furious because he was adamant people are all capable of so much more.'
 Never has anger produced so much laughter.
-Perhaps in retirement, we have the time and the grace to both laugh at Discworld's absurdities and try harder to be kinder to each other.
+Perhaps in retirement, people have the time and the grace to both laugh at Discworld's absurdities and try harder to be kinder to each other.